matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 let address = JsonRpcSigner::new("http://127.0.0.1:8545", None, None, None);
 ```

-Arguments are:
+The arguments are:

-- `rpc_addr`: Address of the wallet RPC server.
+- `rpc_addr`: The address of the wallet RPC server.
-- `address_or_index`: Identifier of wallet to be used.
-If `None`, first available wallet will be chosen.
+- `address_or_index`: Identifier of the wallet to be used.
+If `None`, the first available wallet will be chosen.
-- `signer_type`: Whether signer adds `\x19Ethereum...` prefix to signed messages or not.
+- `signer_type`: Whether the signer adds the `\x19Ethereum...` prefix to signed messages or not.
 If `None`, it will be deduced
   automatically by signing an additional message.
 - `password_to_unlock`: Sets the wallet password if it's required.

-Also, if your software uses custom signer, you can always provide your implementation of `EthereumSigner` trait.
+Also, if your software uses custom signer, you can always provide your implementation of the `EthereumSigner` trait.

 ## Creating a Wallet

 To control your account in zkSync, use the `zksync::Wallet` object.
 It can sign transactions with keys stored in
-`zksync::Signer` and send transaction to zkSync network using `zksync::Provider`.
+`zksync::Signer` and send transaction to the zkSync network using `zksync::Provider`.

 In order to create a `Wallet` object, you have to initialize `Credentials` which will store the private keys for a
 wallet.